 “When did you buy them?”

-When it is time to breastfeed, you simply open the flap on the cup so that you baby can nurse while the rest of the bra stays in place.
+When it is time to breastfeed, you simply open the flap on the cup so that your baby can nurse while the rest of the bra stays in place.
 Very convenient!

 First of all, if you haven’t done it before, you don’t even know if breastfeeding will work out for you and your baby.
 Of course, with the right support, most moms can breastfeed successfully, but still.

 Another reason to wait until after giving birth is that you really don’t know what will happen to your breasts when milk production starts.
-Some new moms get really huge breasts and other notice only a minor change.
+Some new moms get really huge breasts, and others notice only a minor change.

 Third, not even right after giving birth is a good time to buy nursing bras.
 You should wait until after engorgement.
-This means probably some 10 days or so after giving birth.
-By then breastfeeding has established, you will know the size of your new bust, and you will also be more able to know your own needs.
+This means probably some ten days or so after giving birth.
+By then, breastfeeding has been established, and you will know the size of your new bust and be more able to know your own needs.

 If you really think you need to buy a nursing bra early, buy a cheap one that you can throw away if it turns out to be the wrong size.